 Last week I posted a video on Facebook about coffee pods and was surprised to learn that there are a lot of people out there that, like me, also think that they are a disaster.
-I also learnt that there are a lot of die hard fans of the pods that will passionately defend them!
-The video has had over 450 share and 73,000 views, so obviously it’s something people want to hear about.
+I also learnt that there are a lot of die-hard fans of the pods that will passionately defend them!
+The video has had over 450 shares and 73,000 views, so obviously it’s something people want to hear about.

 In fact the creator of Keurig cups, the first pod coffee machine has this to say about inventing the machines:

-In the hundreds of comments that came up in my video there were a few that questioned the validity of my claims.
+In the hundreds of comments that came up in my video, there were a few that questioned the validity of my claims.
 Fair enough – my video was only 2 minutes after all and I didn’t go into a lot of detail.
-Here’s some of the questions/comments that came up and my response:
+Here are some of the questions/comments that came up and my response:

 True this – nespresso pods are made with alumunium, which is coated in food grade shellac.
 I have this to say about nespresso pods: